Welcome Resident Students!

 - Electric Frying Pans

-- Popcorn Poppers (one permitted only in the apartments.)
+- Popcorn Poppers (One permitted only in the Village and Hawk Crossings)

 - Potpourri Pots